mo-sangha/book/chapters/1.typ

 it remains like space, unchanging and purely present.

 The recognition of this aspect of your mind can be familiar, since it has been like this since beginningless time.
-A warm embrace that goes by ancient names like Buddha-nature, tathagatagarbha, svabhava, sahaja, mahasandhi, dzogchen, and many more.
+A warm embrace that goes by ancient names like tathagatagarbha (Buddha-nature), svabhava, sahaja, mahasandhi, dzogchen, and many more.

 If you take the example of a cup of coffee: then it's like we've spent countless years thinking